rhamache/moviereviews/README.md

 + Writing custom knockout bindings for the jQuery UI autocomplete and selectmenu widgets would be an improvement.
 For now, when the autocomplete suggestions are returned from the server, I refresh the widget's datasource manually and reopen the dropdown.
 For the filter dropdowns, I used the widgets change event to manually update the knockout vm, which is not a good pattern
 + You will often see 403 errors in the console relating to images.
 This is because some of the image urls I pulled from OMDb API are not permitted to be accessed from another domain
 + There is no user authentication at all.
 So the admin panel at ~/Admin/Admin is publically accessable.
 This would definitely need to be added in a real application.
 We have a user/identity framework at my current job, so I chose to take it out as I wasn't familiar with the default ASP.NET authentication framework.
 Luckily, there isn't any real damage that can be done, as attempting to rebuild any of the indexes will just result in an error on the live site (the raw data has not been uploaded to azure)
++ As I was working alone, I chose to just commit everything to master.
+I know that when working with a team a proper branching, pull request and code review workflow should be followed